Bartacus/BartacusBundle/docs/overview.rst

 Now take a look at the
 `Bartacus Standard Edition <https://github .com/Bartacus/Bartacus-Standard>`_
 to know which extra files and configuration is needed to get it running.
-The most important file is `typo3conf/AdditionalConfiguration.php` where the main part of Bartacus is initialised.
+The most important file is ``typo3conf/AdditionalConfiguration.php`` where the main part of Bartacus is initialised and ``fileadmin/app/AppKernel.php`` where all Symfony bundles and extensions which are turned into bundles are loaded.

 License
 =======